alexisMartinez1235/alexisMartinez1235/README.md

 ### Hi there 👋.
-My name is Alexis Martinez and i'm js backend developer.
+My name is Alexis Martinez and i'm backend developer.
 I have been programming since 4 years in Esi Buceo with a desktop programming languages, the first two years with Java and the last year with VB.Net.
 Now i'm doing an Pinterest app with MERN Stack.
 In my free time i learn about machine learning and i have some project in my [kaggle profile](https://www.kaggle.com/amartinez111).
 ```js
 const me = {